alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ![pow_spec_props_norms_5]({{"assets/pow_spec_props_norms_5.png" | absolute_url}})

 OK.
-We can see that the model is learning, and after 500 epochs we observe that the resulting model's strongest four features are longitude, latitude, population, and median income.
+We can see that the model is learning, and after 500 epochs we observe that the resulting model's strongest three features are longitude, latitude, and population.
 What happens when we increase model size?
 Let's try $$15 \times 15$$ matrices:

 ```python
 live_plot_training(15, 500)